wotamann/vue-form-base/README.md

-A more realisitc Example providing a Schema containing same properties as your Data Model and define the fields you need.
+A more realistic Example.

-Your Data:
+Your Data to edit:

     data:{